 Accelerated BSN Program FAQs

-If you have more questions about the Accelerated Bachelor of Science in Nursing (ABSN) program at Averett University, read the answers to some of the most frequently asked questions about our ABSN program below:
+If you have more questions about the Accelerated Bachelor of Science in Nursing (ABSN) program at Averett University, check this list of the most frequently asked questions about our ABSN program:

-Our ABSN program is for students who hold non-nursing bachelor’s degrees or at least 60 non-nursing credits from a regionally accredited university and desire an all-access path into the nursing field as soon as possible.
+Our ABSN program is for students who hold non-nursing bachelor’s degrees OR have at least 60 non-nursing credits from a regionally accredited university and desire an all-access path into the nursing field as soon as possible.

-Because the Averett ABSN program condenses a traditional nursing school curriculum into 16 months, successful candidates will possess an excess of commitment, motivation and organizational skills.
+Because the Averett ABSN program condenses a traditional nursing school curriculum into 16 months, successful candidates will demonstrate significant organizational skills, commitment and motivation.

 The Averett University ABSN program offers three start dates per year, in January, May and August.

-To be eligible to enroll in our ABSN program, you must have a non-nursing bachelor’s degree OR have completed at least 60 non-nursing credits from a regionally accredited higher education institution with a minimum cumulative 2.8 GPA across all prior institutions.
+To be eligible to enroll in our ABSN program, you must have a non-nursing bachelor’s degree OR have completed at least 60 non-nursing credits from a regionally accredited higher education institution with a minimum cumulative GPA of 2.8 across all prior institutions.

-ABSN applicants must also pass the Test of Essential Academic Skills (TEAS) V exam with a score of 65 percent or higher taken within one year of application.
+ABSN applicants must also pass the Test of Essential Academic Skills (TEAS) exam with a score of 65% or higher within one year of application.

 To qualify for enrollment in the Averett ABSN program, you must complete or show you have completed the five ABSN prerequisite courses within our specified grade requirements.

-Once you complete the form on our website, an admissions counselor will contact you to schedule an initial admissions appointment to verify your eligibility for our ABSN program.
+Once you complete the form on our website, an admissions counselor will contact you to schedule an initial admissions conversation to verify your eligibility for our ABSN program.

-If you meet our admissions requirements, your dedicated admissions counselor will assist you through each step of the admissions process.
-This includes helping you sign up for and ensuring you stay on track with completing any necessary prerequisite courses and submitting any necessary paperwork or documentation on time for your target start date.
+If you meet our admissions requirements, your dedicated admissions counselor will assist you through each step of the admissions process, from helping you sign up, to ensuring you complete any necessary prerequisite courses, to submitting required paperwork or documentation on time for your target start date.

 The baccalaureate degree program in nursing at Averett University is accredited by the Commission on Collegiate Nursing Education (CCNE), 655 K Street, NW, Suite 750, Washington, DC 20001, (202) 887-6791.

-Once you graduate from nursing school, you must also pass the National Council Licensure Examination (NCLEX-RN®) to earn RN licensure and therefore eligibility to work as a registered nurse.
+Once you graduate from nursing school, you must also pass the National Council Licensure Examination (NCLEX-RN®) to earn RN licensure and therefore become eligible to work as a registered nurse.
 Averett University School of Nursing’s high NCLEX-RN® pass rates for first-time test-takers demonstrate our program’s dedication to student success.